Querz/mcaselector/README.md

 A selection (not the chunks and regions themselves) can also be exported or imported and even be applied to different worlds.

 ### Chunk filter
-The MCA Selector also contains a powerful tool to delete chunks and regions by conditions like the data version, the time it was last updated, hoch much time players have spent in this chunk or the location of that chunk.
+The MCA Selector also contains a powerful tool to delete chunks and regions by conditions like the data version, the time it was last updated, hoch much time players have spent in this chunk, the location of that chunk or if that chunk contains specific blocks.
 Multiple of these conditions can be used to create a very specific query about what chunks and regions should be deleted or exported.

 ![alt text](https://raw.githubusercontent.com/Querz/mcaselector/assets/assets/mca_selector_filter_chunks.png "MCA Selector window showing the chunk filter")